 Our hotel apartment had two bedrooms, a kitchenette, and a view of the tip of the Empire State Building.
 It also had extraordinary acoustics: in the hush of the small hours, a goods truck smashing into a pothole sounded like an explosion, and the fantastic howl of a passing motorbike once caused Rachel to vomit with terror.

-Netherland doesn’t take all its cues from The Great Gatsby – in fact, throughout it impressively avoids feeling contrived and stays fresh.
+Netherland doesn’t take all its cues from The Great Gatsby –in fact, throughout it impressively avoids feeling contrived and stays fresh.
 The narrator’s main story line is his relationship with his wife, Rachel, and their son following the attacks on the World Trade Center.
 Before the attacks, they lived in Tribeca, but after the attacks they moved to seemingly safer Midtown (to that hotel apartment mentioned above).
-Soon, Rachel cannot stand living in New York any longer, and this is an excellent excuse to separate from Hans, so she and their son move to London following the attacks.
+Soon, Rachel cannot stand living in New York any longer, period, and this is an excellent excuse to separate from Hans, so she and their son move to London following the attacks.

 What follows is a great story that follows two major story lines: Hans’s relationship with Chuck and the future of American cricket, and Hans’s relationship with his distant wife and child and their future as a family.
 All of this cast in a post-9/11 atmosphere that felt very real.
 Despite this, the main event in this novel is not 9/11; it is just the backdrop.
 It was nice to read a post-9/11 novel that is focused on the effects of 9/11 but that did it in such a way that provides at least a modicum of perspective.

 Besides Gatsby, Netherland also called to remembrance that great essay “Here is New York” (1949) by E.B.
 White.
-White’s essay evokes nostalgia for a lost New York as White roams the city’s streets, describing in his superbly simple yet elegant style the essence of New York City.
-This essay was written soon after the United States used the atomic bomb on Japan, thus the essay also looks forward ominously - and since 9/11, presciently – to destruction visiting the City:
+White’s essay evokes nostalgia for a lost New York as White roams the city’s streets, describing, in his superbly simple yet elegant style, the essence of New York City.
+This essay was written soon after the United States used the atomic bomb on Japan, thus the essay also looks forward ominously — and, since 9/11, presciently — to destruction visiting the City: